open-feature/flagd/README.md

 ## ▶️ Quick Start

 1. flagd can be run as a standalone-binary or container.
 [Download and install flagd or run it as a container](docs/usage/installation_options.md)

-   Kubernetes-native? flagd can also be run as part of the OpenFeature Kubernetes Operator.
+   Kubernetes-native? flagd can also be run [as part of the Kubernetes Operator](https://github.com/open-feature/open-feature-operator).

 2. Start flagd: